awesomedotnetcore/LambdaSharpTool/Docs/Module-Parameter.md

 <dt><code>DefaultAttribute</code></dt>
 <dd>
-The <code>DefaultAttribute</code> attribute specifies the name of the resource attribute to use in a <code>!GetAtt</code> expression to obtain the resource ARN.
-By default, the λ# CLI automatically maps known AWS resource types to the appropriate ARN attribute name.
-However, if no such mapping is defined, the λ# CLI generates a <code>!Ref</code> expression instead.
-The ARN is required for associating IAM permissions with the resource.
+The <code>DefaultAttribute</code> attribute specifies the resource attribute to use when exporting the resource from the module or to a Lambda function.
+By default, the λ# CLI automatically selects the <code>Arn</code> attribute when available.
+Otherwise, it uses the return value of a <code>!Ref</code> expressions.
+This behavior can be overwritten by specifying a <code>DefaultAttribute</code> attribute.

 <i>Required</i>: No